Steward and the King, The

 Frodo tore off the bottom of his tattered sleeve to make a crude bandage.
 "I couldn't throw it in.
 I failed.
 How did you take it from me?"

 "No. Sauron had you.
 He didn't want to be destroyed.
 The Lady could protect me, even if she couldn't reach you.
 I only had it a moment.
 I thought about Rosie and Arwen, and he never touched my mind.
 But you had to take it off.
 You did that."

 It's gone.
 It was much like Sam, Frodo thought, trying to push away the emptiness.
 Sam would not let him say he was wrong even when he was.
 That was why Elrond sent him: no one could be strong enough to carry it as long as he had and not be possessed by it.
 But Sam was true and Sam was innocent and Sam was not tempted by the power it offered.
 Sam got it right, Frodo thought, filled with shame and gratitude, and he wept.

 The floor shook, harder this time.
-“I think the mountain’s dying,” Frodo said, becoming again aware of his surroundings.
-“We’d better get out of here.”
+"I think the mountain's dying," Frodo said.
+"We'd better get out of here."
 With an effort he stood, but Sam stayed where he was.
-“Sam, please, I can’t lift you.”
+"Sam, please, I can't lift you."

 "Yes, master," he said as he stood.